 Add a Dynamic Variable and Set the Initial Value

-In the Chain properties, select the plus icon next to Dynamic Variables to add a new variable.
+In the Chain settings, select the plus icon next to Dynamic Variables to add a new variable.

-Once the new variable has been created, optionally set the initial value of the variable.
+Once the new variable has been created, users may set the initial value of the variable.
 Valid values include alphanumeric, special characters, and spaces.
 Once the Dynamic Variable is no longer needed, then simply use the “x” button on the right to remove the Dynamic Variable.

 📓 If a variable is deleted